-First, visit the Web site www.careers-in-accounting.com It offers a wealth of information about careers and opportunities in accounting.
+First, visit this site from the American Institute of CPAs.
+It offers a wealth of information about careers and opportunities in accounting.

 At a minimum, a 4-year degree (128 semester hours) is required for entry into the accounting profession, with many states requiring 5 years (150 hours) to sit for the national Certified Public Accountant (CPA) exam or to become licensed as a CPA.
 Whether you choose a 4-year or a 5-year program, ISU offers the curriculum that will suit your needs.

 You can find excellent information on accounting careers including necessary skills, salary information, and much more by visiting the web site mentioned above, as well as the following sites:

 Information Assurance and Tax Services – Public Accounting

 A CPA is licensed by the state to provide information assurance services, which includes auditing, risk assessment, entity performance measurement, compliance and reliability reporting to name a few.
 Auditing and assurance services aimed at modern corporations requires knowledge of information technology, knowledge of controls and how to evaluate them.
 Tax services include domestic and international tax planning, constructing tax efficient transactions and entities, as well as various compliance issues.